fransan6/fransan6/README.md

 </a>

 ## Hi, I'm Francesca 👋
-I'm a recent graduate of Le Wagon's full-stack web development bootcamp and apparently am now obsessed with, and love, all things coding.
+I'm a recent full-stack development graduate and apparently am now obsessed with, and love, all things programming.
 I'm keen to solidify my newly-acquired skills but also learn more and keep on furthering my professional development.
-I bring both technical and soft skills and, when necessary, plenty of snacks.
+I bring both strong technical and soft skills and, when necessary, plenty of snacks.

 ---